project-rig/rig/docs/source/control_tutorials.rst

     result of this are encouraged to submit a patch or open an issue as the developers are open to (reasonable) suggestions!

+In addition to these high-level interfaces, a lower-level interface for sending and receiving application-defined SDP and SCP packets to running applications via a socket.

-The two high-level interfaces are:
+The two high-level machine control interfaces are:

 :py:class:`.MachineController`
     Interact with and control SpiNNaker chips, e.g. boot, load applications,